josdejong/mathjs/README.md

 ### Browser

-Math2 can be loaded as a regular javascript file in the browser:
+Math2 can be loaded as a regular JavaScript file in the browser:

     <!DOCTYPE html>
     <html>